Central Philippine University: Nursing Pinning, Capping and Candle Lighting ceremonies

 The Nursing Capping and Candle Lighting Ceremony is a special tradition started by the College of Nursing.
 This tradition was later adopted by other nursing schools in the Philippines.
 It dates back to the college's founding in 1906 as the Union Mission Hospital Training School for Nurses, which was the first nursing school in the country.
 The ceremony takes place at the end of the junior year for nursing students at the Rose Memorial Auditorium.
 During this event, students wear their CPU—Iloilo Mission Hospital nursing uniforms, light candles, and receive a nursing cap.

 The Pinning Ceremony, on the other hand, occurs before graduation for nursing students.
 During this ceremony, the graduating student nurses receive a Centralian Nurse Pin.
 This pin represents the completion of their training and signifies that they are ready to begin their careers as professional nurses.
 The Directors of Nursing Services from various affiliated hospitals, including the university's hospital, CPU-Iloilo Mission Hospital, along with college faculty, present the pin.
-The pin features the college logo, with a circular design surrounded by laurel leaves that represent excellence and the university's vision of Exemplary Christian Education for Life (EXCEL).

-Every Centralian nurse is called to serve the profession with excellence and to reflect the Christian values taught by the Alma Mater.
-The upper half of the pin displays the words "Iloilo Mission Hospital," highlighting the college's roots as the Union Mission Hospital (Iloilo Mission Hospital) Training School for Nurses, the first nursing school in the Philippines.
-The lower half showcases the word "Nursing," representing the profession.
-The inner circle contains the acronym CPU, which stands for Central Philippine University, the Alma Mater.
-The pin is made of gold with the letters CPU in blue, representing the university colors.
-This tradition was started by the college and has been followed by other nursing schools.